oracle-quickstart/oci-weblogic-migration/README.md

 ------------

-- Domains created with WebLogic Server 12.2.1.3 are not supported for migration with this tool.
+- Only WebLogic domains created with **version 12.2.1.4 or later** are supported for migration with this tool.
 - For domains with multiple managed servers using different listen ports, the load balancer configuration must be performed manually, and the backend targets must be adjusted accordingly.

 ## Examples